 How is my average bill impacted by my energy plan?

-The amount you pay can vary significantly based on the energy plan you’ve selected.
-According to Ofgem figures for April 2020 the average energy costs by type of energy tariff were:
+For comparative purposes, according to Ofgem figures for April 2020, the average energy costs by type of energy tariff were:

 - Standard variable tariff: £1,125 per year